openvinotoolkit/openvino/inference-engine/ie_bridges/python/sample/dynamic_batch_sample/README.md

 # Dynamic Batch Python* Sample

-This topic demonstrates how to run the 3D Segmentation Demo, which demostrates how to set batch size dynamicly for certain infer request and check inference time difference.
+This topic demonstrates how to run the Dynamic Batch Sample, which demonstrates how to set batch size dynamically for certain infer request and check inference time difference.

 ## How It Works